 - On 11/07/2018

-We love standards – they give us a baseline and enable us to consciously diverge from defined industry practice where it suits us.
-This morning we became aware of one that looks like it will make for very interesting reading.
+We love security standards – they give us a baseline and enable us to consciously diverge from defined industry practice where it suits us.
+This morning we became aware of a security standard that looks like it will make for very interesting reading.

 - making it simpler to define a common lexicon and understanding among stakeholders;

 - acting as an aid to defining security program architecture;

 - generating awareness of security system design principles to establish senior management support;